-Slightly further north than Wester Ross, Coigach and Assynt has a more rugged and remote feel, with stand alone peaks separated by lochans and moorland.
+Slightly further north than Wester Ross, Coigach and Assynt have a more rugged and remote feel, with stand-alone peaks separated by lochans and moorland.
 The feeling of being both on the edge of the world and yet completely at home is a feeling that can definitely be found in Coigach and Assynt.
-The coastline is, again, scattered with beautiful white sand beaches and cliffs, with views out to the Summer Isles, which can be explored by boat from Achiltibuie.
+The coastline is scattered with beautiful white sand beaches and cliffs, with views out to the Summer Isles.
+These mainly uninhabited islands can be explored by boat tour or sea kayak from Achiltibuie.

 Achmelvich Beach is another wonderful beach on the west coast.
-While yes, there are hundreds and it would be impossible to write about them all, Achmelvich really deserves its own mention.
-With views of Suilven to the east and the Minch to the West, the water at this beach near Lochinver is clear as day and so blue, it’s green.
-There are lots of little headlands you can walk around to other little coves as well, which are perfect for swimming, kayaking, and much more.
+While yes, there are hundreds of beaches, and it would be impossible to write about them all, Achmelvich deserves its own mention.
+This special spot enjoys views of Suilven to the east and the Minch to the West.
+The water at this beach, near Lochinver, is so clear; when it comes in over the white sand it is rich emerald green.
+There are lots of little headlands you can walk around to discover other hidden coves.
+Achmelvich is perfect for swimming, kayaking, and much more.

 5. Kylesku Hotel